thoughtbot/maintaining-open-source-projects/book/03-git.md

 You decide to go back in the history of the project in search of the origin of that line, to learn why was the `<` operator replaced by `<=`.
-You find the change happened around a year ago, that there were no other changes in that commit, and the commit message reads:
+You find the change happened around a year ago, there were no other changes in that commit, and the commit message reads:

 > allow `a` to be equal to `THRESHOLD`